zhangpuhan/ML_double_exchange/README.md

  5. *simulation_result_sample*:

       this folder include simulation result from machine learning that is used to plot FIG. 3 and FIG. 4 in the paper.
+The model used to generate the data is included in bullet point 4.

 When you reach this line, you have all you need to reproduce the results in https://arxiv.org/abs/2105.08221.
 If you have more questions, please contact pz4ee@virginia.edu for information.